hanzoai/team/production/README.md

 >You can safely execute this script after adding your custom configurations like ssl.
 It will only overwrite the
 > necessary settings.

-Finally, let's reload `nginx` and start Huly with `docker compose`.
+Finally, let's reload `nginx` and start hanzoai with `docker compose`.

 ```bash
 sudo nginx -s reload
 sudo docker compose up -d
 ```

-Now, launch your web browser and enjoy Huly!
+Now, launch your web browser and enjoy hanzoai!

 ## Generating Public and Private VAPID keys for front-end